 If you want to scale the rectangle to make the picture bigger or smaller you just multiply/divide all of these measurements by the number you want your portrait to be compared to the original picture.

-With your grid in place you have a solid foundation to start drawing the portrait.
-I would start from the face and draw the shape of it as in the picture below.
+With your grid in place, you have a solid foundation to start drawing the portrait.
+I would start with the face and draw its shape of it as in the picture below.

 Portraits – let’s draw it!

-I won’t go in super detail about coloring here but as a general outline:
+I won’t go into super detail about coloring here but as a general outline:

 Portraits – time to color

-In this step I have darkened the background and some ares of the portrait leaving more or less untouched the parts that I feel will be getting light.
+In this step, I have darkened the background and some areas of the portrait leaving more or less untouched the parts that I feel will be getting light.